ZSSW-30: Coaxial machine gun

 Alongside the Bushmaster II chain gun, the ZSSW-30 is fitted with the UKM-2000C general-purpose machine gun.
 The machine gun is mounted coaxially to the main gun on its right side, with its barrel being covered by a shroud similar to that covering the coaxial machine gun of an Abrams tank.
 UKM-2000C is a version of the UKM-2000 (itself being a PKM designed to use 7.62×51mm NATO round linked by the M13 link), adapted to use in the vehicles by removing the stock and installing a solenoid trigger, gas regulator and heavier, longer barrel.
-It fires at a rate of 700-850 rounds per minute, and is fed by a 250-round belt.
+It fires at a rate of 700-850 rounds per minute, and is fed by a 400-round belt.
 The spent casings and links are ejected through an opening in the right side of the turret below the ATGM container.

 ATGM

 For engaging heavily armored targets, ZSSW-30 is equipped with a dual ATGM launch container mounted to the right side of the turret.
 The use of a separate container has some advantages compared to other systems where a launcher extends directly from an internal compartment of the turret.
 Among those are separation of the missiles from the rest of the turret (and thus greater safety of the crew and the turret itself), ability to quickly replace damaged or destroyed container while in the field as well as easy integration of missiles of different weight and size, while the main disadvantage of such design choice is a difficult integration of a hard kill active protection system.
-The ATGMs can be reloaded from a hatch in the rear of the vehicle without the necessity for the crew to leave the vehicle (in the same manner as it is being done in the Bradley IFV.
+The ATGMs can be reloaded from a hatch in the rear of the vehicle without the necessity for the crew to leave the vehicle (in the same manner as in the Bradley IFV).

 As for now, ZSSW-30 has been integrated with three different missiles: